Kometa-Team/Kometa/docs/home/guides/wt/wt-04b-default-after.md

 ![default-collections](default-collections.png)

-Perhaps you can do everything you want with the defaults.
-You can investigate what they can provide under the "Defaults" heading at the top.
+Perhaps you can do everything you want in terms of collections [award collections, actor collections, genre collections, franchise collections, etc] with the defaults.
+You can investigate what they can provide under the "Defaults" heading at the top of this wiki.